AdobeStock_599457694.jpeg

 Why Choose the Trades?

-Trades jobs, on the other hand, offer a more affordable, direct path to a stable and well-paying career.
+Skilled trades jobs, on the other hand, offer a more affordable, direct path to a stable and well-paying career.
 Many trades require little to no debt, and you can start earning money while you’re learning through apprenticeships.
 Trade schools and apprenticeships typically last 1 to 2 years, compared to the 4 to 6 years needed for most college degrees, meaning you can start working and earning much sooner.
 Let's break down the key advantages.

 1. No (or Minimal) Student Debt

-One of the biggest benefits of pursuing a career in the trades is avoiding the crushing student debt that many college graduates face.
+One of the biggest benefits of pursuing a job in the trades is avoiding the crushing student debt that many college graduates face.
 Trade schools, apprenticeships, or vocational programs typically cost a fraction of a college education.
 In fact, the average cost of trade school ranges from $5,000 to $15,000 in total, and apprenticeships often pay you while you learn.
 Many employers even sponsor apprenticeships, so you’re able to gain hands-on experience while earning a paycheck.

 Compare this to the average college student who graduates with tens of thousands in debt and often struggles to pay it off for years—or even decades—after they graduate.
 Instead of starting your career in the red, you can be earning a stable income much sooner.